 - 1 ½ tsp salt

-- 1 ½ cups skim or lowfat milk or buttermilk
+- 1 ½ cups buttermilk (or substitute skim or lowfat milk)

 All text and photographs on Never Enough Thyme are copyright protected.
 Please do not use any material from this site without obtaining prior permission.
 If you'd like to post this recipe on your site, please create your own original photographs and either re-write the recipe in your own words or link to this post.